funnybrum/LG-ThermaV-R32-Split-RE/README.md

 The first column (in the brackets) shows the number of successfully received packages.
 The other reprent the last version of the 9 different packages that the pump sends.

 5) For output power calculation the built in temperature sensor is inadequate.
 It measures the temperature in resolution of 1C.
 1C difference at 30l/min flow is ~2kW.
 To address this two DS18B20 sensors will be added.

+# Notes 3
+1) There are two type of packages:
+  - starting with 0xA0, 0xA5 and 0xA6 are packages from the controller
+  - starting with 0xC0, 0xC5, 0xC6 0x01, 0xC6 0x02, 0xC6 0x03 - are packages from the heat pump

+2) 0xA0 and 0xC0 seems identical.
+0xA0 is likely trying to set the HP state and 0xC0 reports the current heat pump state back to the controller.

+3) Serial communication works better with HardwareSerial port.
+The SoftwareSerial uses interrupts and is not compatible with the OneWire library.
+The latest will disable interrupts during communication with OneWire devices and this will render the SoftwareSerial non-working during that time.